Meet . . . our Grants Committee

 Dr Tom Bradfer-Lawrence

-Tom works as a Conservation Scientist for the RSPB, researching the impacts of land use change on climate mitigation.
-He undertook his PhD at the University of Stirling, studying the habitats and bird community of a human-modified landscape in Republic of Panama.
+Tom is a Senior Conservation Scientist at the RSPB, where his work includes ecoacoustics, community ecology, and nature-based solutions to climate change.
+He undertook his PhD at the University of Stirling, studying the bird community of a human-modified landscape in the Republic of Panama.
 Prior to this, Tom worked in the conservation sector for many years, both in Scotland and overseas.
 Although he has studied a range of taxa, the overarching theme has been one of seeking opportunities to balance human needs with wildlife conservation.
-Tom’s research interests include landscape ecology, ecoacoustics, developing new monitoring methodologies, and devising tools for reducing conservation conflicts.

 Chief Operations Officer

 Leila has responsibility for the day to day management and running of the BOU including conferences and events, the business side of the BOU’s journal, IBIS, social media and communications, website development and content management and servicing BOU Council and its Standing Committees.